aradar46/aradar46.github.io/_posts/2024-10-19-R-in-vscode.md

   - **Note:** Radian is an alternative R console that provides a more user-friendly interface. install with `pip install radian` if you don't have it.

+As you should know by now, R needs to be installed on your system.
+There are several ways to do this, but using Miniconda is the most recommended option for reproducibility and easier environment management.
+This approach is far better than the outdated RStudio garbage with its antiquated and rigid features that R users often cling to.
+Perhaps the Posit team's work on the Positron IDE will drag them into the modern era.

-Therefore we need to have R installed on our system.
-If you don't have R installed, you can follow the steps at the end of this guide to install R using Miniconda.
+Miniconda is particularly useful for managing different versions of R or installing packages with complex dependencies—something that can be a challenge for those sticking with RStudio.
+If you already have R installed on your system, you can skip the Miniconda installation steps and move on.
+If you don’t have R installed yet, just follow the steps at the end of this guide to install R using Miniconda or whichever method you prefer.
+Just make sure you have R installed and obtain the aboce necessary paths.

 ## Step 2: Install Required Packages in R